 When To Shop For Your Wedding Dress

-To make sure you get your dream dress with plenty of time to spare, you should start shopping 10-12 months before your wedding, and have an order placed at least 6 months ahead of time.
+To make sure your wedding gown arrives with plenty of time to spare, start shopping 10-12 months before your wedding, and have an order placed at least 6 months ahead.
 Of course, the ordering process can be expedited, but 6 months should allow plenty of time for shipping, alterations, etc.

-If your schedule is flexible, book your appointments midweek when boutiques are the slowest.
+Also, if your schedule is flexible, book your appointments midweek when boutiques are the slowest.
 You’ll have a more relaxed experience during that time frame.
-Weekends are almost always super busy for shops, so the energy is more intense and can feel a bit stressful.
+Weekends are almost always super busy for bridal shops, so the atmosphere is more intense and can feel at times stressful.

 - What are your payment options?

 - What price ranges do you carry?